m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 rpc_gen -C -M <interface>.x
 ```

-The `-M` flag doesn’t actually give a multithreaded server, rather it ensures that the code produces will be thread safe.
+The `-M` flag doesn't actually give a multithreaded server, rather it ensures that the code produces will be thread safe.

 To actual generate a multithreaded server, you can pass the `-A` flag on Solaris.
 In Linux, a multithreaded server needs to be implemented manually.